sjohns09/EnviNav/README.md

 ```
 roslaunch envi_nav navigation_demo.launch record_bag:=false
 ```
+ - Initialize the robot in RVIZ using the "2D Pose Estimate" tool
+ - Send a goal pose to the robot using the "2D Nav Goal" tool

 To close the navigation demo press ctrl^C in the terminal window to exit the launch file.